Making a complaint

 Lodging an appeal

-Consumers, their advocates or carers may lodge an appeal if they disagree with a decision made by the organisation, or by a staff member, related to their services or support.
+Consumers, or their advocates, may lodge an appeal if they disagree with a decision made by the organisation, or by a staff member, related to their services or support.
 An appeal should be made in writing and submitted to the CEO (or where the complaint involves the CEO, Board Chairperson).

 Objectivity and fairness